pacificpelican/gallery4/djmblogGuide.md

 Concepts
 --Controllers are (largely) severable
-	--If the deployer has no need to for the Chats controller, it can be removed--be sure to remove it from the nav bar (or create a new nav bar partial).
-The same should be true for Blogs, Dropboxs, Games, Pages, Pays, and Stores.
+	--If the deployer has no need to for the Blogs controller, it can be removed--be sure to remove it from the nav bar (or create a new nav bar partial).
+The same should be true for Dropboxs, Pages, Pays.
 	--The Users controller is required for all other controllers to work.
 In addition the User model and users helper are necessary for most or all of them.
 --Models are used for some database interactions but not all.
-The Chat, Pay, and Store models all play key roles in making their respective controllers work but may not be the only place where queries are done.
+The Pay model all plays a key role in making its controller work but may not be the only place where queries are done.
 CodeIgniter's loose (optional) model structure has led me to both use controllers for some data operations and use helpers for some functions--to the point where their roles are not entirely defined as it relates to the User model and users helper.
 No controller will cross-rely on any model other then Users--so for example the only controller invoking the Store model is Stores.
 --Login is checked for in the web session.
 When a user logs in or registers the two variables are placed in the session: 'logged' is set to 1 when a user is logged in by the site and 'login' is set to the user's login.
 One or both of these are checked at times to see whether a user is logged in.
 In addition to those variables a third variable is sometimes put into the session: one that shows the intended page the user wants after they log in or register: this variable is 'page'.
 The pattern used mostly in controllers is to check for login and then redirect the user to the /login page if they are not logged in (after which they will be redirected to 'page' if it exists or to somewhere like /account or the front page otherwise).
-If they are logged in, the functionality requested is allowed [provided they pass any users_levels check that may exist] (whether that is opening a page like /messages or /blackjack or honoring a commadn like adding an item to the store).
+If they are logged in, the functionality requested is allowed (provided they pass any users_levels check that may exist) (whether that is opening a page like /messages or /blackjack or honoring a commadn like adding an item to the store).

 Accounts and Access
 --Admin users are based on the users_levels table.
 In order to access the store admin page a user must have an entry in the users table (based on signing up) and a level of 10 or more in the users_levels table (users are initally given a level of 1)